EvSecDev/SCMP/README.md

 }
 ```

-This metadata file is not seeded and is manually created.
+This metadata file is automatically created during seeding if the directory permissions differ from the default (`root:root` `rwxr-xr-x`)
 This feature is not meant to be used everywhere.
-The default is the remote hosts default (usually `root:root` `rwxr-xr-x`).
+When new directories are created, the default will be used.
 This metadata file should only be used where custom permissions are absolutely required.

 ### File transfers